 Table of Contents

 Medicare supplemental insurance policies also do not cover stair lifts.
-These policies are intended to help with co-payments and deductibles for goods and services covered by Medicare.
-Since, Medicare does not help, neither would a Supplemental or Medigap policy.
+These policies are intended to help with co-payments and deductibles for goods and services covered by original Medicare.
+Since, original Medicare does not help, neither would a Supplemental or Medigap policy.

 As Medicaid policies are different in every state, it is difficult to make a general statement about Medicaid's coverage of stair lifts.
 Furthermore, Medicaid offers multiple programs in each state, making the answer still more complicated.
 However, if we limit the discussion to Medicaid's policy for the elderly and / or disabled who are living in their homes, the probable answer is yes, Medicaid will likely cover the cost for medically necessary, stair lifts provided they enable individuals to remain living in their homes and avoid nursing home placement.